3prm3/brackets-portable-cont/README.md

 The portable launcher uses the [portableapps.com](http://portableapps.com/) installer which also allows you to better integrate with your [portableapps.com](http://portableapps.com/) installation (this is of course optional).

+This repository is a fork from https://github.com/sagiegurari/brackets-portable.

 ## Download

-In order to download please look at the releases tab at: https://github.com/sagiegurari/brackets-portable/releases/latest and download the exe file.
+In order to download please look at the releases tab at: https://github.com/mycrux/brackets-portable/releases/latest and download the exe file.

 ## License